Empowering Change

 Giovany Morales-Ramos, Director of Technology, Citizen Schools, Boston

-Genevieve Nouveaux, Teacher and Strategist, Greater Egleston High School, Roxbury
+Genevieve Nouveaux, Head of School, Greater Egleston High School, Roxbury

 Tiffany Rice, Middle School DEI and Global Education Practitioner, Buckingham Browne & Nichols